 Mistakes are what you learn the most from.
-One of Jenna’s mistakes was thinking that she needed to reach a specific place in her business and then she will be happy.
-But, the truth is that there’s always something to do and something to reach for.
-You always have to put in the work and there isn’t an end goal; there is not a specif place to reach and be done with it.
+And one of Jenna’s mistakes was thinking that she needed to reach a specific place in her business and then she will be happy.
+But the truth is, there’s always something to do and something to reach for.
+You always have to put in the work and there isn’t an end goal; there is not a specific place to reach and be done with it.

 There is an ebb and flow and your business will evolve over time.
 Maybe you’ll want a season for booking elopements or a season for doing in-person sales.
-Our lives change so it makes sense for our business to change along with it.
-You should build your business around your life instead of trying to make your life fit into your business.
+Also, our lives change so it makes sense for our business to change along with it.
+Remember that you should build your business around your life instead of trying to make your life fit into your business.